|

 Mobile App

-If you're constantly on the go, like many other busy investors nowadays, you can manage your account and even trade securities with Schwab's user-friendly mobile app.
-It has a lot of handy features, including bill pay, check deposit, and funds transfer.
+If you are always on the go, you can manage your account and trade with Schwab's easy-to-use mobile app.
+It has helpful tools, including bill pay, check deposit, and transferring funds.

 Chad Morris is a financial writer with more than 20 years experience